irene-fagnani/challenge3/test/README.md

 ![LPlot of L2 errors](images/error_plot.png)
 ![LPlot of time of computing](images/time_plot.png)

+The scale on the y-axis is logaritmic with 10 basis.

 ## Note
 In `error_plot.png`, the graph for 1,2 and 4 cores overlaps.